osllmai/inDox/Branch_and_PR_Guidelines.md

-# Best Practices for Using Github
+# Branch Naming and Pull Request Guidelines for the Team

 ### Note 1: Branch Naming